drobb2020/btre_project/README.md

 - Django updated to 3.2.14
 - Pillow updated to 9.2.0

+### Security Updates 2024

+- Pillow updated to 10.2.0

 These updates were necessary to address security vulnerabilities

+At some point in 2024 I will be updating all the code in this project to Django 4.2.x

 <!-- GETTING STARTED -->
 ## Getting Started